tca19/programming-notes/ch08-unix/ch08-notes.md

 * call `readdir()` until getting `NULL`.
 It returns a directory entry `Dirent` (either a file or another directory)
 * `closedir()`

+### 8.7 Example - A Storage Allocator
+`malloc()` will request space from OS as needed instead of using a fixed-size array defined at compilation time. `malloc()` stores a linked list of _free blocks_.
+Each free block has : a size, a pointer to next free block and a free space.

+When a user requests a free space, first _large enough_ free block in the list is used.
+It is split in two parts : one is unlinked from list and returned, the other (remaining free space of the block) stays in linked list, but its size is reduced.
+If no large enough block exists, `malloc()` asks the OS for another large chunk of memory.